t-leandro/spring-boot-demo/README.md

 - the listener obtains the requestId from each POJO sent by the HTTP module and stores it in MDC to show it on logs
 - BigDecimalCalculator.java does not have logic to deal with different number formats by locale.
 Also, in its divide operation params like round type and scale are defined on application.properties

-Notes: RabbitMqSender.java sender; RabbitMqListener.java listener and BigDecimalCalculator.java classes implement interfaces so it could have different implementations depending on the communication channel used(HTTP, rabbitMQ, JMX, etc) and the calculator
+Notes: RabbitMqSender.java sender; RabbitMqListener.java listener and BigDecimalCalculator.java classes implement interfaces so it could have different implementations depending on the communication channel used(HTTP, rabbitMQ, JMX, etc)